-"Authentication" [Deleted]
+"Authentication" [Deleted] Deleted effective 1.1.20

 "Authorisation" in relation to a Transaction, means confirmation given by an Issuer that funds will be made available for the benefit of an Acquirer, in accordance with the terms of the relevant Interchange Agreement, to the amount of that Transaction.
 Except in the circumstances specified in this IAC Code Set, Authorisation is effected online.
 'Authorised' has a corresponding meaning.